neblessed/neblessed/README.md

 ### Hi there 👋🏼

+- 👨🏽‍💻 I'm QA with 1 year experience.
 - 🔭 I’m currently working on something cool!
 - 🌱 I’m currently learning with API/UI testing
 - 📫 You can reach me [here](https://t.me/neblessed/) :)